John Jones Jenkins, 1st Baron Glantawe: Business career

 Jenkins was co-founder and manager of the Beaufort Tinplate Works at Morriston in 1859, where he was chief manager and partner until 1869.

 Political career

 Jenkins was a Justice of the Peace for Swansea and Carmarthenshire and Mayor of Swansea three times, in 1869, 1879 and 1880.
 He was knighted on 17 May 1882.
 He stood unsuccessfully for parliament at Carmarthen in 1880, but was elected Member of Parliament for the constituency in a by-election in 1882.

 Jenkins held the seat until 1886 when he joined the Liberal Unionist party in opposition to Home Rule for Ireland but lost against an official Liberal Party candidate.
 In 1889, he was High Sheriff of Glamorgan.
-Jenkins was elected for Carmarthen as a Liberal Unionist in 1895 and held the seat until 1900.
+Jenkins was invited by J. F. Morris to stand as the Liberal Unionist candidate for Carmarthen in 1895 and subsequently held the seat until 1900.

 On 18 July 1906 he was raised to the peerage as Baron Glantawe, of Swansea in the County of Glamorgan.